slsa-framework/slsa/docs/spec/v1.0/threats-overview.md

 ---
 title: Supply chain threats
 description: Attacks can occur at every link in a typical software supply chain, and these kinds of attacks are increasingly public, disruptive, and costly in today's environment.
-This page is an introduction to possible attacks throughout the supply chain and how SLSA can help.
+This page is an introduction to possible attacks throughout the supply chain and how SLSA could help.
 ---

 Attacks can occur at every link in a typical software supply chain, and these